 In a time where everyone involved with education, rights protection, and welfare enhancement is a "change agent", understanding the aim of influencing has become of paramount importance.
 Realising the importance of understanding people's mindset and behaviour in driving changes, PathFinders has initiated various projects to understand the mindset of employers, MDWs, students, and agencies, including:

-- Public Opinion Survey: Foreign Domestic Helpers' Pregnancy and Maternity Leave
+- Public Opinion Survey: Migrant Domestic Helpers' Pregnancy and Maternity Leave

 - Public Comment Analysis

 As part of our new 2020-22 strategy, we will be increasing our focus on influencing systemic and policy change on key issues that impact the lives of children born to MDWs in Hong Kong.
 We are currently working on the following projects with these key stakeholders:

 Labour Department To address root causes that drive the children we serve into a crisis, PathFinders engages with the Labour Department to address challenges such as the legal requirement for a MDW to live-in during maternity leave and a lack of affordable solutions for employers of MDWs.